Plot lines, polygons, and symbols in 2-D

 - +s<symbol><size> or +skcustomsymbol/size

-Specifies the code and size of the decorative symbol.
-Custom symbols need to be simple, i.e., not require data columns.
+Specify the code and size of the decorative symbol.
+Custom symbols need to be simple, i.e., not require data columns, or give a single EPS file.

 If neither +g nor +p are set we select the default pen outline (MAP_DEFAULT_PEN).
-Note: By placing -S~ options in the segment header you can change the decorated lines on a segment-by-segment basis.
+Note: By placing -S~ options in the segment headers that differ from the one on the command line you can change the decorated lines on a segment-by-segment basis.

 Ignore all input files.
 If -B is not used then -R -J are not required.
 Typically used to move plot origin via -X and -Y.